 Select a time period from the menu for more detailed information.

-- We turn over private user information only upon receipt of valid US legal process.
+- We do not voluntarily provide governments with access to data about users (private or public) for law enforcement, intelligence gathering, or other surveillance purposes.
+We turn over user information only upon receipt of valid US legal process.

-- Our policy is to notify our users of any information request we receive regarding their account, so that they may challenge the request if they wish.
+- Our policy is to notify our users of any legal process we receive regarding their account, so that they may challenge the request if they wish.
 The only exception is if we are prohibited by law (not just asked nicely by the police) from making such a notification.

-- Regardless of whether a user is notified or involved in a legal challenge, we carefully review all legal process we receive and actively push back on requests that are procedurally deficient, overly-broad, or otherwise improper (i.e., targets non-criminal free speech).
+- Regardless of whether a user is notified or involved in a legal challenge, we carefully review all legal process we receive and actively push back on requests that are procedurally deficient, overly broad, or otherwise improper (i.e., targeting non-criminal free speech).

 - We receive requests that don’t properly identify a site or user, so the number of sites specified may otherwise be greater.